Part of the TeachMe Series

 The changes that occur to allow coitus involve genital and systemic alterations in both sexes.
 The first part of sexual stimulation in a male results in the production of an erection.

-Figure 1 – Diagram to show the engorgement of blood vessels involved in producing and maintaining an erection in males.
+Fig 1 – Diagram to show the engorgement of blood vessels involved in producing and maintaining an erection in males

-The plateau phase in males results in an increase in the penile erection, increase in the size of the testicles and a rise in heart rate and blood pressure.
+The plateau phase in males results in an increase in penile erection, an increase in the size of the testicles and a rise in heart rate and blood pressure.

 Following on from the plateau phase there is the orgasmic phase.
 The orgasmic phase has two parts: emission and ejaculation.
-Emision is where several structures contract in order to mix the contents of ejaculate.
+Emission is where several structures contract to mix the contents of ejaculate.
 Ejaculation is where semen is then expelled from the prostatic urethra due to muscular contractions.

 Males Nervous system stimulated Consequence